nimble-byte/thesis-code/README.md

 ## Folder Structure

+The following main folders are included in this repository.
+Each folder contains its own `README.md` with specific instructions and details.

 - `dataset/` — Code to create the custom dataset used for the study.
 - `evaluation/` — Scripts for evaluating the results of the study and generating plots.
 - `task-server/` - Tool used to provide the maths problems to participants during the study.